Board of Directors

 After attending the University of Wisconsin-Madison and receiving a degree in psychology, Pete returned to the north.
 He worked first as an educational counselor for UW-Extension, and recently finishing a 35-year career with the US Postal Service.
 Along the way he thought it important to be involved in the community – serving as a local reporter on mining, as a school and county board member, and on the state mining and investment board.
 Pete now focuses his volunteer work on lake associations, a library board, and town zoning.

 Pete and his wife Brenda are now the stewards for part of the family tree farm, hoping to pass it on to their two daughters and four grandsons.
 As a Forest County representative, Pete also feels fortunate to be involved with the Northwoods Land trust and like-mined volunteers to help others find an opportunity to pursue their dreams of saving a piece of northern Wisconsin for the enjoyment of generations to come.

-John Bates is the author of seven books and a contributor to seven others, all of which focus on the natural history of the Northwoods.
+John Bates is the author of nine books and a contributor to seven others, all of which focus on the natural history of the Northwoods.
 John’s poems have also appeared in five different art/science collaborations, several of which have traveled nationally.
-He’s worked as a naturalist in Wisconsin’s Northwoods for 26 years, leading an array of trips all designed to help people further understand the remarkable diversity and beauty of nature, and our place within it.
+He’s worked as a naturalist in Wisconsin’s Northwoods for 30 years, leading an array of trips all designed to help people further understand the remarkable diversity and beauty of nature, and our place within it.

 John joined the Northwoods Land Trust for two reasons: it’s filled with great people and has a great mission.
 Who wouldn’t want to be a part of that?